radicleart/stxeco-vote/VOTING.md

 ## Non Stacker Voting

-This is the easiest of the three voting methods to count - the votes are controlled by the DAO contract.

-The votes were counted by indexing the event data from the contract and by reading the data directly fom the database.
-The SQL query to fetch non stacker data (c/o Justin @ [Ortega](https://app.ortege.ai/))
+Votes are controlled by the DAO contract.
+Counts are read from the contract.
+Individual vote transaction are read from contract event stream and double checked against directly querying the stacks database.
+The SQL to fetch non stacker data (c/o Justin @ [Ortega](https://app.ortege.ai/))

 ```sql
 SELECT